paulvpop/automated-multi-certificate-generation-and-email-sending/workflow.md

 Create a Google Drive folder (name it appropriately) and upload all the certificates generated in the previous step there, along with the certificate_sharing_helper.csv

 ### Step 7

+If you don't have any attachments, you can simply create fill up the 'Full Name' and 'Recipient' columns (and also have an empty 'Email Sent' column) as seen below.

 There are two ways to do step 7: